 The PORT pins are in their default state after Reset.
-Follow the recommendations in the PORT - I/O Pin Configuration section to reduce power consumption.
+Follow the recommendations in the PORT section to reduce power consumption.

-All values are given as typical values and serve only as a starting point.
+All values are typical values and serve only as a starting point for circuit design.

 Refer to the following application notes for further information: